envygeeks/jekyll-docker/README.md

 * `opts.yml` holds the version, gems and most everything.
 * If you are updating to the latest version of Jekyll, the version tables at the top.
 * Build all the tags with `bundle exec docker-template jekyll` or tag `docker-template jekyll:tag`
-* Ensure that your indented changes work as they're supposed to.
+* Ensure that your indented changes work as they're supposed to and `docker-template --sync`
-* After you this is done do `bundle exec docker-template --sync`.
-* Ship a pull request!
+* Ship a pull request if you wish to have it reviewed for all users!

 ## Legacy Tags